fabianingram/Social-Network-API/README.md

 ## Description
-The Social Network API is an app that focuses on MongoDB, Mongoose and Express for testing server routes.
-With the MVC in mind, you can create users, have thoughts on users posts, and react to thoughts.
-You will be able to update and delete users and thoughts.
-The use of Insomnia Core will help visualize testing routes and making requests to the server.
+The Social Network API is an app which will focus on MongoDB, Mongoose and Express for testing server routes.
+With the MVC, you can create users, as well as have thoughts on users posts, and react to thoughts.
+The user will be able to update and delete users and thoughts.
+Insomnia Core will help visualize testing routes as well as making requests to the server.
 There will also be virtuals as to friend counts and reaction counts.

 ## Table of Contents